python/cpython/Doc/reference/expressions.rst

 .. productionlist:: python-grammar
    shift_expr: `a_expr` | `shift_expr` ("<<" | ">>") `a_expr`

 These operators accept integers as arguments.
-In the former case they shift the first argument to the left or right by the number of bits given by the second argument.
+They shift the first argument to the left or right by the number of bits given by the second argument.

 This operation can be customized using the special :meth:`__lshift__` and :meth:`__rshift__` methods.